nextSaimon/nextSaimon/README.md

 <h1 align="center">Hello, I'm Saimon</h1>
 <h2 align="center">A Frontend Developer</h2>
-<h3 align="center">"Be passionate about what you like.
-Give attention to your small works.
-You will find your path to shine." - Saimon</h3>

 - 🌱 I’m currently learning **Web Development** and improving my skills in **Frontend Development**.